jmpman1/dartfilter/README.md

 ## Usage

-To create the Honeypot, make sure to add decoy files in a folder that contains *"_dart"* added to it's name.
+To create the Honeypot, make sure to add decoy files in a folder that contains *"_darthoney"* added to it's name.
 If you'd like to, feel free to download the Honeypot folder in this repository.